slyfox1186/domain-lookup/README.md

 # Domain Lookup Script

 The Domain Lookup Script is a comprehensive Python tool for retrieving domain information.
-It leverages the `python3-whois` module to collect details about domain names and offers features like IP lookup, geolocation, SSL certificate details, and more.
+It leverages the `python-whois` module to collect details about domain names and offers features like IP lookup, geolocation, SSL certificate details, and more.

 ## Features

-- **Domain Information**: Utilizes `python3-whois` for domain data.
+- **Domain Information**: Utilizes `python-whois` for domain data.
 - **Availability Check**: Checks if a domain is available for registration.
 - **Registrant Details**: Displays name, organization, and registrar.
 - **Domain Dates**: Shows creation, expiration, and update dates.